You Are Your Body, But Not in a Fundamental Way

 To clarify what I am getting at here, I need to explain what I mean by that word “fundamental” so let’s get into that right now.

 For this, I like to use my favorite metaphor, the actor and the character.
 In this metaphor, it’s easy to see that the actor is the source of the character.
-Furthermore, during the play, the actor and the character are one.
-Every action that appears to be done by the character is really done by the actor.
+Furthermore, every action that appears to be done by the character is really done by the actor.
 What appears to be the will and power of the character are really the will and power of the actor.
 Every quality or aspect of the character is truly a quality or aspect that is put on display by the actor.
 The character is not the source of anything and has no substance of its own.
+And yet in an important way, during the play, the actor and the character are one.
 When you look into the eyes of the character, you are looking directly into the eyes of the actor.
 They are one.

 Now, since the actor can drop the role of the character at any time without losing anything essential to the actor, we say that the role of the character is non-essential (nonfundamental) to the actor even though it is essential to the play itself.
 (If you remove the character from the play, you no longer have the same story.)
 Speaking within the framework of the metaphor, we can say: